-And since winter is typically flu season, we packed this chili recipe with plenty of flu-fighting ingredients.
-The homemade broth helps prevent dehydration, relieves congestion and soothes a sore throat; garlic, spinach, and tomatoes are natural immunity boosters and help strengthen your body against the flu virus.
+And since we’re almost entering flu season, we packed this chili recipe with plenty of flu-fighting ingredients.
+The homemade broth helps prevent dehydration, relieves congestion, and soothes a sore throat; garlic, spinach, and tomatoes are natural immunity boosters and help strengthen your body against the flu virus.

 Veggie-Packed Hearty Chili Recipe

 Prep Time: 30 min | Cook Time: 40 min | Serves: 4

 + 3 cups pinto beans, cooked (learn here how to soak and cook beans and legumes)

 + 1 cup pumpkin, chopped into small cubes

 + 2 carrots, chopped into cubs